jeanCarloMachado/talks-courses/clean-codev2/presentation.md

 If you have more than one indentation level you have more than one abstraction level.

-2 - Don't use ELSE keyword;
+2 - Don't use ELSE keyword
 ---------------------------

 Else's encourages the inclusion of more, intermediate, ifs.

+When possible avoid even if's.

 Use polymorphism instead.

-3 - Wrap all primitives and Strings;
+3 - Wrap all primitives and Strings
 ------------------------------------

 Small objects make programs more maintainable.